-Jasmine’s most recent work, Chemical Haptics, will be published in the upcoming User Interface Software and Technology (UIST) conference.
+Jasmine’s most recent work, Chemical Haptics, was published at User Interface Software and Technology (UIST) ‘21.
 In it, she explores a novel haptics approach of using chemicals to induce sensations on the skin including warming, cooling, tingling, numbing, and stinging.

 CV | Email | Twitter

 So excited to have submitted a new work to UIST2022.
 Fingers crossed it gets in, but this work has truly been a labor of love so really happy to have submitted regardless of the result.